UNINETTSigma2/documentation/training/material/2021-autumn/notes-day4.md

 GPUs are excellent for well structured problems.

 - As we know, one thread work on cpu, thread group works on GPU.
 However, can they use different initial data at begin in the one GPU group?
     - Concurrent kernel execution makes GPUs appear more like MIMD (Multiple instructions and Multiple data).
 So, yes it is possible to start with different initial data but the programmer needs to write his/her program to focus more on multiple data needs.
-I need to mention this as well that newer Gpus can run kernels simultaneously (they hack into multiple streams and run different kernels parallely); however, on older Gpus it is not possible and the second kernel runs after the first kernel, somewhat serially.
+I need to mention this as well that newer Gpus can run kernels simultaneously (they hack into multiple streams and run different kernels parallelly); however, on older Gpus it is not possible and the second kernel runs after the first kernel, somewhat serially.
 It is recommended to perform SIMD operations on one GPU.
 If the tasks are not independent then the inter-communication within MIMD may drop down the over-all performance.
     - Yes, each thread in the thread group can use different memory locations when calculating, so they can load different data, but have to perform the same calculations

 - Does OpenACC support conditional execution that blocks instructions of individual threads?
 To my understanding, this is supported by CUDA.